brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 follow the predicted trend with Sgr longitude.
 This provides a successful consistency check on the PM measurements, as well as on these N-body approaches (which were not tailored to fit any PM data).

+### Navarrete et al. 2017

+We take advantage of the deep and wide coverage of the VLT Survey Telescope (VST) ATLAS survey to study the line-of-sight structure of the Sagittarius (Sgr) stellar stream in the Southern hemisphere, only ∼40° away from the progenitor.
+We use photometrically selected subgiant branch (SGB) stars to reveal a complex debris morphology of the trailing arm and detect at least two clear peaks in the SGB distance modulus distribution.
+The separation between the two line-of-sight components is at least 5 kpc at the edge of the VST ATLAS footprint, but appears to change along the stream, which allows us to conclude that these detections correspond to two physically independent stellar structures, rather than a mix of co-distant stellar populations within a single stream.
+Our discovery of a fork in the Sgr trailing arm is verified using blue horizontal branch stars, and our distance measurements are calibrated using RR Lyrae stars from the Catalina Real-Time Transient Survey.
+Comparing with numerical simulations of the Sgr dwarf disruption, the more distant of the two components in the fork matches perfectly with the track of the trailing debris.
+However, no obvious counterpart exists in the simulation for the closer line-of-sight component.

+*"\[..\] fainter component of the Sgr bifurcation does not appear to be traced by M-giants at all, which could be due to the metallicity differences between the two branches as explained in Koposov et al.
+(2012)."*

+*"As the Sun is located very close to the plane of the Sgr stream, the information on the shape of the tidal tails and thus the orbit of the progenitor is encoded in the run of the line-of-sight distances along the stream.
+Therefore, high distance accuracy is required to facilitate an unbiased gravitational potential inference. \[..\] Moreover, good distance precision is necessary to unpick multiple wraps of the stream in a given direction.
+For example, Belokurov et al. (2006) detected multiple debris components along the sightlines towards the leading tail using SGB stars as tracers.
+It is likely that the so-called branch C of the stream they see behind the leading debris is in fact a part of the trailing tail.
+Correnti et al. (2010) used RC stars to produce further evidence for multiple wraps of the stream."*

+*"\[We\] show that (i) the trailing tail bifurcation detected by Koposov et al. (2012) continues into the VST ATLAS footprint and (ii) the trailing debris appears to be split along the line of sight, with the additional stream component following a distinct distance track."*

+*"VST ATLAS covers two big patches of the sky at negative declinations, centred at (α, δ) = (195.◦0, --24.◦5) and (10.◦0, --11.◦0). \[..\] the VST ATLAS covers mostly the region with B \< 0◦.
+Thus, the focus of this study is mostly on the bright branch of the trailing Sgr tail."*

+*"it is immediately apparent that the SGB portion of the Hess diagram of the trailing tail in the ATLAS data is much broader than the SGB of the leading tail in the SDSS.
+In fact, there is a striking resemblance of the behaviour of the SGB considered here and the split SGB shown in the left-hand panel of fig. 4 of Belokurov et al. (2006).
+In the north, the double SGB arises due to the projection along the line of sight of the two independent Sgr streams, the socalled **branches A and C. We conjecture that a similar situation is observed in this portion of the trailing tail in the south.** \[..\] Intriguingly, this \[faint\] branch of the stream -- studied earlier by Koposov et al. (2012) and Slater et al. (2013) -- also does not possess a particularly tight SGB, thus hinting at multiple debris along the line of sight in the direction of the faint trailing Sgr branch."*

+NOTE: C branch is actually the trailing tail intersecting the leading arm at Lambda\~90deg.
+See also Correnti+2010.

+*"The presence of two peaks in the SGB LF of the bright Sgr stream (i.e.
+B˜ \< 0◦), separated by about 0.6 mag, could be either due to two distinct Sgr tidal debris overdensities at two different distances along the line of sight or, alternatively, due to a complex stellar population in the Sgr stream, albeit all at the same distance."*

+NOTE: from figure 5, right panel, it is easy to see that the bright branch (but also the faint) are crossed by the leading tail at Lambda\~70deg, close to the predicted Lambdas (V21 model).
+For the Faint branch (fig. 6), the signal seems to be dominated by the leading debris at Lambda>-50deg, at least in SGB stars.
+They still produce two peaks in the Luminosity Function even at Lambda\~-40deg, but I do not see that in Fig.6.

+*"\[in the the faint branch and with BHB\] stream 1 appears to break up into further two substructures, again in agreement with the complex signal in the SGB residuals map presented above."*

+"*Overall, the BHB stars fully corroborate the picture established earlier with the SGB tracers: the trailing debris appears to be bifurcated into two components along the line of sight.
+However, the bright Sgr trailing arm detections appear to be much more significant compared to the ones found at the faint arm.
+Note, however, that without kinematic information it is impossible to establish with 100 per cent certainty that the brighter BHBs have indeed originated from the Sgr dwarf.
+Perhaps, these could belong to a different halo substructure, unrelated to Sgr.
+To clarify further the nature of the BHB stars with lower m − M, their position on the sky is studied in Section 4.3."*

+*"From the 327 RRL stars originally identified in the Sgr 1 overdensity, we selected only those confined to the plane of the bright trailing arm of Sgr, i.e. between −7◦ \< B˜ \< 0◦.
+This spatial selection reduces the sample size to 250 RRL, spanning the longitude of the Sgr stream from ˜ = −50◦ to ˜ = −6◦.
+Unfortunately, because of the spatial limits of the survey, there are only 42 RRL located at positive B˜ , thus making it unfeasible to track down the peaks for the faint Sgr branch.
+Therefore, the RRL distribution is only analysed here for the bright branch of the Sgr trailing arm."*

+NOTE: Hernitschek+17 ran into the same problem, and could not detect the faint branch significantly in the trailing arm.

+*"We detect two peaks in the heliocentric distance distribution of RRL in Sgr 1 in the first two bins, namely at ˜ ∼ −40◦ and ˜ ∼ −33◦.
+In the two bins closest to the progenitor, the distance distribution of RRL is consistent with one broad peak that was modelled with a single Gaussian."*

+*"Curiously, the two components \[of the bright branch\] diverge at the point where the young trailing debris cross the wrap of the leading tail.
+This, however, might be a pure coincidence given that the simulated leading tail appears to be moving almost perpendicular to the SGB 2. \[..\] The other two SGB detections \[of the faint branch\] do not appear in the distribution of the simulated debris.
+However, again, around the location studied here, there appears to be a large spray of the leading debris."*

+NOTE: based on Fig.11 it is clear that they are detecting the leading arm, which is correlated with Beta.
+At Beta>0, it is easier to detect at farther distances.
+At Beta\<0, it dominates at closer distances.
+In any case, the faint branch in the trailing arm runs parallel to the bright branch.

+NOTE: they don't detect any metallicity differences between the RRLyrae in the two streams, but that is expected in any case because there is no gradient in metallicity for the RR Lyrae.

 ### Tepper-Garcia et al. 2018: